Clueless-Community/seamless-ui/.github/ISSUE_TEMPLATE/new-component-request.md

 ---

-One need to make this component using `HTML` and `CSS`.
+One need to make this component using `HTML` and `Tailwind CSS`.
 I would suggest to use [Tailwind Playgrounds](https://play.tailwindcss.com/) to make things faster and quicker.

 Here is a reference to the component.
 #### Add image here